Piyush Goyal, Minister of Finance, presented the Indian Budget 2019 (Interim Budget 2019-20) on February 1, 2019.

 The Finance minister estimates a tax revenue of Rs.17 lakh crore for the financial year 2019-20.
 This is much higher expectations than the current year revised estimates of Rs.14.84 lakh crores.

-Apart from tax revenue of Rs.17 lakh crore, the government also expect to get Rs.2.7 lakh crore as non-tax revenue.
+Apart from the tax revenue of Rs.17 lakh crore, the government also expect to get Rs.2.7 lakh crore as non-tax revenue.

 The total revenue receipts estimated are Rs.
 19.77 lakh crore (meets only 71% of total expenditure)